-This super easy French Toast with Sourdough is the perfect way to use up stale bread.
-It's super simple and delicious, and ideal for weekend breakfasts or any special occasion.
+This super easy Sourdough French Toast is the perfect way to use up stale bread.
+It's super simple and delicious and ideal for weekend breakfasts or any special occasion.
 Top with fresh berries, maple syrup, and whipped cream for a deliciously sweet breakfast.

-If you're looking for more delicious brunch recipes, be sure to check out this french toast pigs in a blanket recipe, this custard yogurt toast, or these bananas foster pancakes.
+If you're looking for more delicious brunch recipes, be sure to check out these sweet cream pancakes, this custard yogurt toast, or this brioche french toast casserole.

 Jump to: